-Lest anyone suppose I frittered away my time studying classical Chinese at Cambridge, here are some poems I composed then in the style of the great Tang masters.
+Lest anyone suppose I frittered away my time while studying classical Chinese at Cambridge, here are three poems I composed then in the style of the great Tang masters (though even Bai Juyi’s ouevre was variable).
 I think they display precocious signs of the pointless inanity that was to distinguish my later writings.
-OK, the finer rules of prosody have always eluded me, but I took most of the phrases from original Tang poems, giving them what I believe is known as a contemporary twist.
+OK, the finer rules of prosody have always eluded me, but I borrowed most of the phrases from original Tang poems, giving them what I believe is known as a contemporary twist.

 A smoke behind the cricket pavilion